nmuceros/muceros__nolita--assignment-2/README.md

         npm start

-        Note: It should automatically open a browser and run the app.
+        Note: It should automatically open a browser and run the application.
               If it doesn't, open a browser then go to URL:http://localhost:3000

 **To open the project:**